 7. Hierarchical Infographics

 Hierarchical infographics are one of the most useful for marketing.
-In this infographic, you divide the information into different levels of a pyramid, with supporting text and information for each level.
+In this infographic, you divide the information into different pyramid levels, with supporting text and information for each level.
 You may use this type of infographic for different marketing purposes and to reach a wider audience.

 List infographics are among the most popular types of infographics in content marketing because they provide a list of information to sort.
 This provides a simple format of the data provided, which is beneficial for reading and understanding.
 Other instances where list infographics play a vital role include corporate blogs, digital sales pages, websites, advertisements, and newspapers and magazines.